-Individual Presentation
+Individual Presentations

 Each student will randomly draw a small systems topic.
 This topic will be presented by the student during the week outlined in the course schedule.
 The guidelines for the completion of this element will be distributed during the second week of classes.
-Each presentation will be 1 hour in duration.
+The duration of each presentation will be based on the final class size